6 Trendy Restaurants in Florence You Need to Try

 Zeb

-For something more budget-friendly, you might want to sneak in a stop at Zeb (Via S. Miniato, 2r).
+For something more budget-friendly, stop at Zeb.
 Think a modern and sophisticated take on a diner, with all bar and counter seating, but in a warm, crisp environment.
 This great find quickly made its way to being one of our favorite trendy restaurants in Florence.

 The kitchen is run by a mom and son who are both within reach, happy to chat with customers while they pour some of their great wines by the glass.

-Classic to Italian tradition, the menu changes daily all dependent on what they find at the market that morning.
+Classic to Italian tradition, the menu changes daily, depending upon what they find at the market that morning.
 You’ll find Italian cuisine that doesn’t always stick to the classic Florentine menu, rather switching it up for some creative ingredient blends and mixing regional specialties.

 For being a little hole in the wall, this restaurant is a Michelin Guide favorite, year after year.
 Definitely worth a try during your trip to Florence!